 Subscribe to my YouTube channel

 The High Island Reservoir East Dam is the only part of Hong Kong Global Geopark that’s reachable on foot, and the only place where you can touch the hexagonal rock columns.
 During the construction of the East Dam, the volcanic rock columns in the surrounding hills got exposed.
-Today, they draws thousands of visitors to the area who are curious to observe the area’s 140 million year old volcanic history.
+Today, they draw thousands of visitors to the area who are curious to observe the area’s 140 million-year-old volcanic history.

 How To Get To The High Island Reservoir East Dam?

 Reaching the High Island Reservoir East Dam can be a challenging mission.
 There are numerous modes of transport to pick from:

 Green taxis regularly ply between Sai Kung and High Island Reservoir.
 A single way journey costs around HK$ 130 and takes about 30-35 mins.
 It’s fairly easy to hail a taxi to take you to the reservoir, but coming back can be a nightmare (especially on weekends).